turpaultn/DESED/README.md

 **by mail** to [Francesca Ronchini](mailto:francesca.ronchini@inria.fr), [Romain Serizel](mailto:romain.serizel@loria.fr) and/or Nicolas Turpault.

+* **I have a problem with SINS download.
+How do I do ?**

+* **Why don't we have a single dataset repository ?**

+The synthetic sounbank or recorded soundscapes can be used independently for different purposes.
+For example, one can create new synthetic soundscapes and evaluate his system on synthetic data only to focus on a specific problem.

+* **Why audio is not always included in the repository ?**

+Because of licenses issues.
+(Example of SINS in the training soundbank) We do not have the problem for evaluation data because we try to overcome the problem after running into this issue.

-* How do I evaluate and compare my system with other methods using this dataset ?
+* **How do I evaluate and compare my system with other methods using this dataset ?**

 In [this paper][paper-description] you can refer to the column 'Youtube' and for further study, you can cite the DESED public evaluation set.